Elham077/rock-paper-scissors-game/readme.md

 - Strategy beats randomness over time
 - Have fun and experiment with different approaches!

-Good luck, and may the best win! 🚀
+Good luck, and may the best win :)! 🚀